 - Summer Free Farmers Markets

-- Our Summer Free Farmers Markets provide hunger relief during the summer months to children and their families in the attendance areas of our 17 schools.
+- Our Summer Free Farmers Markets provide hunger relief during the summer months to children and their families.

 None of these programs would be possible without the enduring help from our committed volunteers.
 Urban Gleaners relies on the skills and passion of some 45 volunteers whom on a weekly basis pick up and deliver food.
 To learn more about volunteering and read about our volunteer of the month click here.